TREM Twist, SHORT twist, what does it even mean?! - Gabriel Tenorio String Co explained - Pt.1

 Photo sourced from - http://www.scpr.org/programs/the-frame/2015/09/04/44349/guitar-players-happily-find-a-revived-tradition-at/

-One thing you'll notice with gts.co strings is the reference to Long, short and standard 'Twists'.
+One thing you'll notice with gts.co strings is the reference to STD, SHORT & TREM 'twists'.
 What this refers to is the twist down by the ball end of the string, believe it or not, this section does indeed effect the string more than just holding the ball end on!
 For example, with a Jazzmaster or Jaguar, they have a very long gap between the floating trem tailpiece and the adjustable bridge.
 This creates a few problems with standard off the shelf strings usually, such as tuning stability issues as well as notorious string break issues right by the ferrules.
-Introducing a tighter, longer twist at the ball end helps stabilise the string for improved tuning and gives the string more strength so to speak helping reduce string breakages in a problematic area.
-This is a similar issue for Bigsby equipped guitars, due to the strings weaving in and around bars on the trem and over the bridge, this long twist really helps resolve tuning and stability issues.
+Introducing a tighter, longer twist at the ball end helps stabilize the string for improved tuning and gives the string more strength so to speak helping reduce string breakages in a problematic area.
+This is a similar issue for Bigsby equipped guitars, due to the strings weaving in and around bars on the trem and over the bridge, this long twist really helps with tuning and stability issues.
 It is in fact the main benefit of ensuring the correct 'twist' length for the given guitar.
 Stability is key here.

 So which 'twist' is right for my guitar?